yadavnitesh07/Firstjava-Project/README.md

 # Firstjava-Project
 <br>
-This is my First Java Project
+This is my First mini Java Project.
 <br>
-It is a game project where user can input their number and guess the correct number
+It is a  kind of game where we create a random number & let the user guess the correct number .